 Many experts and major medical organizations -- such as the American Medical Association and the American Academy of Asthma, Allergy, and Immunology -- have stated that the connection between the patient’s symptoms and environmental exposures are speculative and evidence of disease is lacking.

 The American Medical Association Council on Scientific Affairs believes that multiple chemical sensitivity should not be considered a recognized clinical syndrome.
 But some doctors and many people who have unexplained symptoms believe that it is.

 There is no question that high doses of some chemicals make people sick and that irritants such as pollution and cigarette smoke worsen conditions such as asthma.
 How very low levels of chemical exposure affect people isn't clear.

 Studies show that women between the ages of 30 and 50 are more likely to develop the symptoms.
 The reason for that isn't known.

 Some experts suggest that it is an immune response similar to allergies.
 Others say that the symptoms stem from an extreme sensitivity to certain smells.
 It's possible that conditions such as depression and anxiety play a role, too.

 How Is MCS Diagnosed and Treated?

 Some doctors prescribe antidepressants, including selective serotonin reuptake inhibitors (SSRIs) such as Celexa, Luvox, Paxil, and Prozac.
 Other people find that medicines for anxiety and sleep help.
-Treating specific symptoms -- such as headaches -- may also have a benefit.
+Treating specific symptoms, such as headaches, may also help.